invenhost/inventree-shopify/README.md

 1. Make sure plugins are activated and install this plugin via pip into the same enviroment.
 2. Add a private app to your Shopify store (please register as a dev and use a development store.
 This is a PoC - not for production stores)
-3. Go to the InvenTree settings and fill in the settings for the ShopifyIntegrationPlugin from your new private app.
+3. Go to the InvenTree settings and fill in the settings for the plugin from your new private app.
 4. Check out the new navigation tab.

 ## Caveat